livvstrongg/Game-of-War/README.md

 # MVP Goals:

 -have player 1 & player 2
 -click on button to show cards
 -cards assigned to winner of that round
--card counter
--reset button
+-rematch button
 -create 52 cards
 -randomly assign cards evenly to both players